Prius Smart Key Costs

 SOLUTION: You have lost all keys, as far as the vehicle is concerned.
 If you arrived here, either you must insert your broken key into the dash board to drive, or you have no keys in your possession and the car will be towed.
 First, we must verify your identity, so bring your vehicle registration and two forms of photo identification with you.
 Second, we must buy a new Smart Key and emergency key blank that is cut to match your VIN.
 Third, we must then perform a Seed Reset or Lost All Keys procedure.
 We charge 1.25hr labor and a $38 Seed Reset fee, plus the current list price of the Smart Key(s) themselves.
-Expect this option to cost APPROXIMATELY $375 out the door, for ONE working key.
+Expect this option to cost $275 – $400 out the door, for ONE working key.
+Toyota part prices change quarterly and this page isn’t updated.
+Call for an current price for your car.
 Additional keys can be added at NO additional labor during this time.

 If you press a button, see the LED illuminate, but the car’s door locks DO NOT respond, there could be an issue with the transponders on the vehicle or the key.
 This will have to be investigated, so please call for an appointment.

 If you press a button, see the LED, the car locks DO INDEED respond, but you cannot READY the vehicle without inserting the key into the dash board and cannot simply pull the door handle to unlock, you may have toggled the Smart Key Disable switch.
 Many customers do not realize it exists.
 Look beneath the steering wheel by where your knee would be.
 There should be a single black button with the label “KEY” above it.
 Press it once and recheck.
 Note: only 2004-2009 Prius cars have the disable button.

 If your Smart Key lights up, but the car does nothing, and the switch is NOT engaged, then the key is defective EVEN IF IT WORKS IN THE DASH:

 If it’s your only key, go to 5